 If you are in debt then a Debt Agreement may be a solution for you.
-Fox Symes is the largest provider of Debt Agreements in Australia.
+Fox Symes is the largest provider of Debt Solutions in Australia.

 What is a Debt Agreement?

-A Debt Agreement is a legally binding agreement between you and your creditors where creditors agree to accept a sum of money which you can afford and is based on your capacity to pay.
+A Debt Agreement or Part 9 Debt Agreement is a legally binding agreement between you and your creditors where creditors agree to accept a sum of money which you can afford and is based on your capacity to pay.
 You can lodge a Debt Agreement Proposal if you are eligible.
 To be eligible you must:

 - Be insolvent